Accelerating the time-domain LISA response model with central finite differences and hybridization techniques: Parameter estimation studies

 For simplicity, we adopt uniform priors in all parameters.
 The priors on the inclination $\iota$, binary's reference orbital phase $\varphi$, ecliptic latitude $\beta$, ecliptic longitude $\lambda$, and polarization angle $\psi$ are uniformly distributed, with $\iota\in[0,\pi]$, $\varphi\in[0,2\pi]$, $\beta\in[-\pi,\pi]$, $\lambda\in[0,2\pi]$, and $\psi\in[-\pi,\pi]$.
 The limits of the luminosity distance $d_{L}$ and the mass components $m_{1,2}$ are specified depending on the injection.
 The prior on the dimensionless spin components $\chi_{1,2}$ are uniformly distributed across $\chi_{1,2}\in[-1,1]$.
 For the runs that also sample the coalescence time $t_c$, we choose a uniform prior with limits of 0.75 and 1.25 times the injected value.

 In the following, we present the results of Bayesian inference performed on a golden binary with SNR 1876.
 Additionally, we demonstrate the applicability of our approaches to GW deep alert pipelines by analyzing an injected signal at multiple time intervals before the merger.
-The specific settings employed for each case are summarized in Tab.~\ref{tab:pe_settings}.
+The specific settings employed for each case, along with the runtime, are summarized in Tab.~\ref{tab:pe_settings}.\footnote{The reported runtimes correspond to the wall-clock sampling time.
+For the CPU-based configurations, the use of 112 computational cores implies that a wall-clock runtime of one hour corresponds to a total of 112 core-hours.
+The computational cost of the runs results, in the case of the golden binary, from employing different LISA response models, at high SNR, for the injected and recovered signals (this high computational demand was previously noted in~\cite{Garcia-Quiros:2025usi}).
+In contrast, the computational expense of the deep alert runs arises primarily from the faintness of the injected signals, which exhibit low SNRs (24, 46, and 90), thereby increasing the required sampling time.
+For reference, the align-spin injections considered in~\cite{Garcia-Quiros:2025usi} correspond to an SNR of approximately 2800, and were recovered keeping the same LISA settings within $\mathcal{O}(6-10)$ hours on a GPU.
+Here, the use of different response codes for the inspiral-merger-ringdown recovery at high SNR and the lower injected SNRs for the deep alert cases significantly increase the computational cost.}